Join us for the 2023 Israel Ride: October 24-30, 2023!

 History

 The first Israel Ride was in 2003.
-It was founded by the Arava Institute and Hazon, a US-based Jewish environmental organization to show solidarity with Israel at a very difficult time, and to provide new avenues for supporting their critical environmental programs.
+It was founded by the Arava Institute and Adamah (formally known as Hazon), a US-based Jewish environmental organization, to show solidarity with Israel at a very difficult time, and to provide new avenues for supporting their critical environmental programs.
 In May 2003, the first Israel Ride attracted 34 riders and collected over $50,000.
-In 2005, Jewish National Fund joined as a key marketing partner, establishing a national Team JNF with regional teams across the country.
 We have ridden every year from 2003 to 2019, pausing in-person riding due to the pandemic, and renewed the Ride in 2022.
-Over 1,800 Ride Alumni have raised over $9 million to support Hazon and the Arava Institute.
+Over 1,800 Ride Alumni have raised over $9 million to support Adamah and the Arava Institute.
 Beginning in 2023, the Arava Institute is the sole Israel Ride beneficiary.
+In 2024 the Arava Institute announced the creation of the Virtual Ride, for alumni who have previously ridden in Israel, or for new riders wishing to support the Arava Institute, who for any reason, cannot commit to joining the physical ride.

 Beneficiary